aaronhalford/dotfiles/README.md

   * sets English as language
 * zshrc.functions
   * ssh
+* zshrc.ohmyzsh
+  * set zsh user
+  * set zshtheme as pure

 #### OTHER

 * Supports `.local` files for testing new settings.
-* Solarized Dark is the recommendended GNOME Terminal color scheme.
+* Base16 Ocean is the recommendended GNOME Terminal color scheme, but Solarized Dark works too.

 ## Inspired by